 WHITEHALL, OHIO -- How can an office supply store not know what a serial cable is?
 Why did it take 3 people before I could even say what kind of cable I was looking for?
 Why did I not know I was being transferred?
 Where is the store review for that store?
 Can I talk to a manager?
 No... they just hang up.

 WYOMISSING, PENNSYLVANIA -- I have been in the market for a new printer for our small business for about a year and a half.
 I have compared printers online and still was not sure which I should buy.
 I have always bought HP products so I was inclined to stick with them.
 I did not seek help when I went to Staples because my past experiences when I've needed help have not been good at all.
 They seemed to be cashiers roaming the store hoping no one asks them any questions, and when they do, they were not knowledgeable about any of the products.
 So this morning when I went in to buy cartridges for the printer that needs replacing, I browsed the new printers yet again.

-The sales associate I dealt with was one of the most helpful I've ever encountered anywhere. his name was Kevin homes and he spoke to someone on the phone explaining telling them (as I had told him) that since I had been told by the person who sold me the computer about one year ago that I was covered by the extended warranty 'for everything' , that I should be entitled to that coverage for the battery. he spent quite some time convincing the person on the telephone of this and was eventually successful.
+The sales associate I dealt with was one of the most helpful I've ever encountered anywhere.
+His name was ** and he spoke to someone on the phone explaining, telling them (as I had told him) that since I had been told by the person who sold me the computer about one year ago that I was covered by the extended warranty "for everything", that I should be entitled to that coverage for the battery.
+He spent quite some time convincing the person on the telephone of this and was eventually successful.